ratokeshi/Nanopool-Configuration-Windows-PowerShell/README.md

 ./minerlaunch.ps1
 ```

+### Usage options
+You don't need to configure hostname because this picks up the local hostname.
+You can go to https://eth.nanopool.org/help#poolsettings to perform the install.
+1. If you follow the steps at https://eth.nanopool.org/help#claymore you will get the Clymore miner started.
+2. Instead of modifying the start.bat file you can run this powershell.
+3. Modify the minerlaunch.ps1 using your favorite text editor.
+4. You might modify your Group policy or local GPO to automatically run this minerlaunch.ps1

+### Future possibilities:
+1. Convert to check for local or remote config if remote go to https://configmaker.com to get config options.
+2. Create script config that creates config file or pulls it from https://configmaker.com

 ## Update Notes
 2017-12-03 21:18 - Cleaned up the script to make it easier to figure out what to customise and why.